-The advice came from a meeting, known as senior expert dialogue, which was organised in Abuja, Nigeria, last month (21-22 July) by the United Nations Economic Commission for Africa to discuss how technologies and innovations can be effectively applied to accelerate Africas transformation.
+The advice came from a meeting, known as senior expert dialogue, which was organised in Abuja, Nigeria, last month (21-22 July) by the United Nations Economic Commission for Africa to discuss how technologies and innovations can be effectively applied to accelerate Africa’s transformation.

-The new policy Science, Technology and Innovation Strategy for Africa-2024 (STISA-2024), which was discussed by the experts was adopted by the AU in June this year.
+The new policy — Science, Technology and Innovation Strategy for Africa-2024 (STISA-2024), which was discussed by the experts — was adopted by the AU in June this year.

 The meeting in Nigeria was attended by policymakers and experts from countries such as Algeria, Burkina Faso, Cameroon, Ethiopia, Gambia, Kenya, Malawi, Nigeria, Senegal, Somalia, Tanzania, Togo, Uganda and Zambia.

-We strongly encourage African countries and governments to provide appropriate funding level of STI up to 2 per cent of GDP [gross domestic products], improve science, technology, engineering and math (STEM) education, periodically review STI curricula in schools and encourage women in STI, the meetings resolution said.
+“We strongly encourage African countries and governments to provide appropriate funding level of STI up to 2 per cent of GDP [gross domestic products], improve science, technology, engineering and math (STEM) education, periodically review STI curricula in schools and encourage women in STI,” the meeting’s resolution said.

 The experts said African universities and institutes have very low commitment to funding research, do not embark on demand-driven

-Abdul Bulama, Nigerias minister of science and technology said Africa entered the 21st century facing monumental challenges of development and survival.
-The core of these challenges is the inability of the continent to use STI to successfully address critical problems relating to healthcare, food security, water safety and environmental sustainability, he noted.
+Abdul Bulama, Nigeria’s minister of science and technology said Africa entered the 21st century facing monumental challenges of development and survival.
+“The core of these challenges is the inability of the continent to use STI to successfully address critical problems relating to healthcare, food security, water safety and environmental sustainability,” he noted.

 Bulama added that Africa is endowed with many natural resources that have not benefitted the continent because STI has not been applied to transform those assets to useful goods and services.